fuadsuyudi/geeksheet-saga/index.md

 }
 ```

-3. counting the average person killed by the dark witch each year
+3. counting the average person killed by the dark witch each year.
 ```php
 array_sum($sum_kills) / count($this->person);
 ```